lithops-cloud/lithops/docs/source/comparing_lithops.rst

    :width: 250

-In comparison with Lithops, both `Ray <https://ray.io/>`_ and `Dask <https://dask.org/>`_ leverage a cluster of nodes for distributed computing, while Lithops mainly leverages serverless functions.
-This restraint makes Ray much less flexible than Lithops in terms of scalability.
+`Ray <https://ray.io/>`_ and `Dask <https://dask.org/>`_ are distributed computing frameworks designed to operate on a **predefined cluster of nodes** (typically virtual machines).
+In contrast, Lithops relies on **serverless runtimes**, which allows for *elastic and fine-grained scaling* — including scaling to zero — with no idle infrastructure costs.

-Although Dask and Ray can scale and adapt the resources to the amount of computation needed, they don't scale to zero since they must keep a "head node" or "master" that controls the cluster and must be kept up.
+While Ray and Dask provide dynamic task scheduling and can autoscale within an IaaS environment, they always require a **centralized "head node" or controller** to manage the cluster, making them less suitable for ephemeral and cost-efficient cloud-native computing.

-In any case, the capacity and scalability of Ray or Dask in IaaS using virtual machines is not comparable to that of serverless functions.
+Additionally, the performance and elasticity of Ray and Dask in IaaS environments are not directly comparable to Lithops' **fully serverless model**, which benefits from the near-infinite parallelism offered by cloud functions.

 PySpark
 -------